Anxiety, Mood, Eating, and Related Disorders

 Programs and Centers

 The Eating Disorders Clinic is an outpatient and inpatient research and treatment program.
-Our mission is to understand the causes and characteristics of eating and weight disorders, that conducts research of the underlying mechanisms and targeted treatments for eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, and associated conditions.
-Our research includes treatment research as well as mechanisms research.
-We collaborate with colleagues at Columbia’s Zuckerman Institute, and clinical research groups at Columbia University Irving Medical Center, including the Naomi Berrie Diabetes Center.
-We provide treatment for research participants.
+Our mission is to understand the causes and characteristics of eating and weight disorders.
+Our research includes elucidating the underlying mechanisms of and developing targeted treatments for eating disorders, ranging from anorexia and bulimia nervosa to binge eating disorder and associated conditions.
+We collaborate with colleagues at Columbia’s Zuckerman Institute and clinical research groups at Columbia University Irving Medical Center, including the Naomi Berrie Diabetes Center.
+We also provide treatment for research participants.

 Affiliated with the Anxiety Disorders Clinic, the Center of Excellence for Cultural Competence is one of the few research centers in the country focused on cultural competence that is linked directly with a mental health authority.
 It receives state, federal, and local funding to conduct research that improves the quality and cultural competence of mental health services and helps reduce health and health care disparities.
 We focus on six research initiatives: integration of physical and mental health services, access to language interpreters, culturally-competent engagement, suicide prevention, mental health policy and social determinants of mental health, and first-episode psychosis.